 3. Pinnacles National Park

-Pinnacles is the newest national park in the system (designated in 2013), and is obscure enough that even most Northern Californians have not heard of it.
+Pinnacles is ones of the newest national park in the system (designated in 2013), and is obscure enough that even most Northern Californians have not heard of it.
 They are missing out!
 That also makes it a bit of a hidden gem in a state where more well-known national parks can get super-crowded.

 Pinnacles spans the border of Monterey County and neighboring San Benito County and offers a unique look at some of the geological features that make the San Andreas fault both so fascinating and so dangerous.
 There are a number of kid-friendly hikes in the park, but just be prepared for hot inland weather if you visit during summer months.